alexanderson1993/blog-gatsby/content/posts/2019-01-17--double-promises/index.md

 cover: hero.jpg
 ---

-We all know that a Promise in JavaScript are ways to perform tasks or get data asynchronously.
-That is, the promise will do it's thing in the background and respond once some condition is met.
+We all know that a Promise in JavaScript is a way to perform tasks or get data asynchronously.
+That is, the promise will do its thing in the background and respond once some condition is met.
 That condition could be a network request coming back, or some long running process completing, or some other arbitrary thing.
 All that matters is that our promise will resolve... later.

 Here's an example - say I have a promise that resolves after exactly two seconds using `setTimeout`: